software-mansion/react-native-reanimated/docs/docs/animations.md

 For timing-based animations, we can provide a duration and an easing method.
 The easing parameter allows to control how fast the animation progresses along the specified time duration.
 You may wish for the animation to accelerate fast and then slow down towards the end, or to start slowly, then accelerate and slow down again at the end.
-Easing can be described using [bezier curve](https://javascript.info/bezier-curve) thanks to `Easing.bezier` method exported from Reanimated package.
+Easing can be described using [bezier curve](https://javascript.info/bezier-curve) thanks to `Easing.bezier` method exported from the Reanimated package.
-But in most of the cases it is enough to use `Easing.in`, `Easing.out` or `Easing.inOut` to adjust the timing curve at the start, end or at the moth ends respectively.
+But in most of the cases it is enough to use `Easing.in`, `Easing.out` or `Easing.inOut` to adjust the timing curve at the start, end or at the both ends respectively.
 The default duration for the timing animation is 300ms, and the default easing is an in-out quadratic curve (`Easing.inOut(Easing.quad)`):

 ![](/react-native-reanimated/docs/animations/easeInOutQuad.png)